December 15, 2025

 Ramp's comprehensive procurement platform streamlines purchase order management from creation to completion.
 Our intuitive tools help procurement teams automate workflows, maintain compliance, and gain real-time visibility into spending, transforming complex PO administration into a strategic advantage for your business.

-To help you streamline PO management, Ramp can:
+To improve your PO management, Ramp can:

 • Streamline your procurement requests: Effortlessly intake procurement requests using AI that captures every detail, document, and contract immediately

-• Work with all your existing tools: Approve requests directly in Slack, review contracts with Ironclad, and sync or import purchase orders with NetSuite, and more
+• Work with all your existing tools: Approve requests directly in Slack, review contracts with Ironclad, sync or import purchase orders with NetSuite, and more

 Learn how Ramp's procurement software can simplify blanket PO management while maximizing savings and compliance.